 Even without a credible threat, however, if the repeated conduct or communication “would cause a reasonable person to suffer serious emotional distress” and they do in fact suffer such distress, the conduct or communication alone can be the basis of a stalking charge.

 Obtaining an Order of Protection

 If you have yet to file for divorce and believe your spouse is stalking you, your children, or a close relative, you can petition a court to issue a temporary or permanent civil protection order.
-The order would prohibit your spouse from certain conduct, contact, or communication with you and other specified individuals.
+Commonly called restraining orders in Colorado Springs, the protection order would prohibit your spouse from certain conduct, contact, or communication with you and other specified individuals.
 You can obtain an order of protection from stalking even if you haven’t reported the conduct to the police or your spouse has not been charged with or convicted of stalking.
 A judge will issue the order if he or she finds that an imminent danger exists to the person or persons seeking protection.

 If you have already filed for divorce and your case is pending, you can file a petition for an order of protection before the same judge who is presiding over your divorce.
 This allows the judge to take the abuser’s actions into consideration for matters beyond simply issuing a protective order, such as custody, visitation, child support, and property division.
 Any violation of the court’s order can result in fines and jail time and further impact the abuser’s rights in your divorce case.

 Orders of protection can be a powerful deterrent against stalking, harassment, and domestic abuse.
 But stalking victims should also not hesitate to contact the police if they believe that their spouse is engaging in stalking or other threatening behavior.
 A divorce is already stressful enough.
 Let a divorce lawyer in Colorado Springs guide you on your best options to protect yourself, your loved ones and your children.